nwunderly/fun-police/README.md

 [Check out our website!](https://ter.ps/funpolicegit)

+### Privacy Policy
+ In order for this bot to function, it reads message content to look for Rickroll links.
+Message content is discarded after processing and only links flagged as positive for Rickrolls are stored.
+Any concerns about user privacy, including requests for data deletion or to opt out of message content processing, can be directed to `nwunder#4003` on Discord.
+Other ways to contact me can be found on my [GitHub profile](https://github.com/nwunderly).

 ### Support and Feedback
  Feel free to join the support server to share any issues or feedback.
 We'd love to hear what you think!